MileHacker Logo

 Multi-Day Extensions

-Extend your trip to explore more in The north of Nigeria.
+Extend your trip to explore more of The north of Nigeria.

 Kano Extension

-Kano, a historic city and major commercial hub, is about 6-8 hours overland from Sokoto.
+Kano, a historic city and major commercial hub, is approximately 6-8 hours overland from Sokoto.

 Kano Attractions